How Do Relocation Laws in Oklahoma Impact Child Custody Arrangements?

 Under Oklahoma law, it is possible for a parent entitled to child custody to relocate.
 However, that legal right is subject to certain conditions.
 The right to child relocation is subject to the power of a family law court to restrain the removal of a minor child if they believe that the removal of that child would prejudice the rights and welfare of the child.

 Child custody legal matters are among the most hotly contested legal issues in any court of law.
 The question of child relocation is likely to create even more friction in an already difficult legal process.
 If you are planning to relocate with your child or you are trying to prevent your ex-spouse from relocating and taking your children farther away, it is recommended that you seek professional legal representation for assistance.
 Our law firm has years of experience representing clients in complex family law issues such as child custody cases and relocation matters.
-Schedule a free initial consultation with our law firm today.

 Does the Custodial Parent Have to Notify Others Prior to Relocating?